- 1 cup (2 sticks) unsalted butter, softened

 - 1/4 teaspoon salt

-Put butter and sugar into the bowl of an electric mixer fitted with the paddle attachment.
+Preheat oven to 325 degrees.
+Put butter and 1/3 cup sugar into the bowl of an electric mixer fitted with the paddle attachment.
 Mix on medium-high speed until pale and fluffy.
-Mix in egg, then molasses, spices, baking soda, and salt.
+Mix in 2 yolks, 2 tablespoons cream, and the vanilla.
 Reduce speed to low.
-Gradually mix in flour.
-Divide dough into quarters; shape into disks.
-Wrap in plastic.
-Refrigerate until firm, about 3 hours (up to 2 days).
+Gradually mix in flour and salt.
+Shape into a disk; wrap in plastic.
+Refrigerate until cold, about 45 minutes.